Inside the SC home where Army drill sergeant fled after BLM surrounds

 CLICK HERE TO GET THE FOX NEWS APP

-Pentland asks for an address, which is not given, but Deandre later insists he had lived in the area since before the subdivision was constructed.
+Pentland asks for an address, which is not given, but Deandre later insists he had lived in the area since before the subdivision was constructed -- and neighbors have confirmed he lived in the community.

-"I live here," the man says.
+"I live here," Deandre says in the video.
 "I’m not harassing anyone.
 I’m walking through the neighborhood."

 "We are a tightknit community," Pentland says, gesturing at the surrounding homes.
 "We take care of each other."